About Us

 Alex Griffith

-As a Program Associate for COMPASS, Alex works as a part of the Strategic Engagement team by facilitating programming and conducting research in order to connect scientists with decision makers and the media.
+As a Program Manager for COMPASS, Alex works as a part of the Strategic Engagement team by facilitating programming and conducting research in order to connect scientists with decision makers and the media.
 A dedicated advocate for the environment, he works closely with experts and other partners to address the myriad challenges facing the natural world.

 A native North Carolinian, Alex has a B.S in environmental science from Duke University and a Master of Natural Resources, with a science communication focus, from the University of Idaho.
 Prior to his work at COMPASS, Alex worked in education, where communicating complex science to diverse audiences was central to his day-to-day work.
 Currently living in Durango, CO, Alex enjoys mountain biking in the desert, skiing in the mountains, and playing his guitar and reading fiction he doesn’t understand on his porch.